 The time after an accident can be immensely stressful.
 You might be dealing with severe pain, debilitating medical expenses, long-term rehabilitation and more.
 The last thing you need on your plate is a legal headache caused by insurers who are unwilling to pay you what you deserve.

 If someone else’s carelessness or recklessness contributed to the accident that caused your injuries, reach out to a Lancaster personal injury lawyer right away.
-A seasoned member of the legal team at Ostroff Injury Law can work with you to hold the at-fault party accountable and pursue the payments you need.
+A seasoned member of the legal team at Ostroff Godshall Injury and Accident Lawyers can work with you to hold the at-fault party accountable and pursue the payments you need.
 With a track record of success in Lancaster County, Founding Partner Jon Ostroff is committed to making things right for his clients.
 In one Lancaster County case, Jon was able to recover a settlement of over $4 million on behalf of passengers injured in a crash on the Pennsylvania Turnpike.
 Give us a call today to discuss your case and learn more about what we can do for you.

 We Handle Many Types of Injury Cases